 This colorful end table makeover is one that you MUST try!
 It’s so easy and completely changes a room with little effort.

 The first photo is what I did to it!
 I hope you like it.
 Below are the instructions for my colorful end table makeover.
-I'd love to see any of your furniture re-dos, by the way.
+I’d love to see any of your Mod Podge table re-dos, by the way.
 You know how I love them!

 Colorful End Table Revamp

 - FolkArt Acrylic Paint – Teal, Glazed Carrots, Magenta, Sky Blue